captn3m0/codechef/_problems/easy/RBTREE.md

 **Explanation**

-With the initial configuration of the tree, Path from node 4 to node 5 is 4->2->5 and color of nodes on the path is B->R->B.
+With the initial configuration of the tree, Path from node 4 to node 5 is 4-&gt;2-&gt;5 and color of nodes on the path is B-&gt;R-&gt;B.

 - Number of black nodes are 2.
 - Number of red nodes are 1.

-After Query Qi, New configuration of the path from node 4 to node 5 is R->B->R.
+After Query Qi, New configuration of the path from node 4 to node 5 is R-&gt;B-&gt;R.

 - Number of black nodes are 1.
 - Number of red nodes are 2.